phac-nml/irida/doc/user/tutorials/bio_hansel/index.md

 Monitoring Pipeline Status
 ==========================

-To monitor the status of the launched pipeline, please select the **Analysis > Your Analyses** menu.
+To monitor the status of the launched pipeline, please select the **Analysis > Your Analyses** menu or click the **Let's see how this pipeline is doing** button.

+![view-your-analyses]

+This will bring you to a page where you can monitor the status of each launched workflow.

 ![monitor-analyses]

-The will bring you to a page where you can monitor the status of each launched workflow.

 Clicking the pipeline name will bring you to a page for that analysis pipeline.
 It will take a while for the bio_hansel analysis pipeline to complete.
 Along the top of the page you can check the current step of the analysis and at the bottom of the **Details** tab you can select if you would like to receive an email upon pipeline completion.
 This option is only available if the analysis is not in `COMPLETED` or `ERROR` state.